ihumphrey/Xi-cam/docs/source/install.md

 You will need to ensure that you have both **git** and **python3** installed on your system for Xi-cam development.

-If you do not have familiarity with git, the [Try GitHub](https://try.github.io/) pages have some tutorials and documentation about version control and git.
-The
+If you do not have familiarity with git, see the [Resources](resources.md) page for more information about git and GitHub.
-[Git Handbook](https://guides.github.com/introduction/git-handbook/) page is a great place to start.

 ### macOS